illinois-cs241/illinois-cs241.github.io/_docs/pied_piper.md

 ## Implementation

-In this MP, the boilerplate functionalities like file handling, argument parsing, and the main routine are handled for you.
+In this lab, the boilerplate functionalities like file handling, argument parsing, and the main routine are handled for you.
 Your job is to implement the `pied_piper()` function in `pied_piper.c`, which does the real work—setting up redirection, and attempting resilience.

 Here are some pointers on how to proceed: